 Networks for health services

-This outlines 69 recommendations to improve the management of high dependency care.
-It places the child and their complete critical care pathway at the focus of service delivery.
-The document is intended for staff, management and commissioners seeking to deliver safe and high quality care for critic...
+Published in 2014, this document outlines 69 recommendations to improve the management of high dependency care, placing the child and their complete critical care pathway at the focus of service delivery.
+It's intended for staff, management and commissioners seeking to deliver safe and high quality ...

 A vision of how paediatric care can be delivered to provide a high-quality service that meets the needs of infants, children and young people with ongoing health needs.

 Informatics is used in everyday actions of healthcare professionals.
-SNOMED-CT is an international terminology for recording patient details.
-Find out more and access key resources.
+It enables the delivery of high quality, accurate and timely care to patients - from booking appointments to conducting surgical procedures.
+In particular, SNOMED-CT is an international terminology for recording patient data, and y...